 When naming your business, keep in mind what makes you – and your crafts – unique.
 What is their essence, their personality?
 Then make sure that your name captures that essence.

 Ross Kimbarovsky, a serial entrepreneur and founder of crowdspring, recommends starting your business name search by considering what you want the name to convey and then brainstorming with those guidelines in mind.
 Whatever name you choose, make sure it helps your consumer know – and remember- who you are.
+If you need a place to get started, take a look at the craft business name generator.

 To support the hard work you’ve done in creating a great, unique business name, you’ll want to make sure that you flesh out your brand identity by sharing a little bit about yourself with your potential customers on your website.
 That’s right- you’ll need a website… and a logo.
 But, we’ll talk more about that later.